mhaidarhanif/rewinds/README.md

 > Prisma: Restart Language Server
 ```

+## Customize some contents

+Look up for these comments:

+- `EDITME`: You can edit them based on your need
+- `TODO`: You can see that they are in progress

 # Deployment

 ## Vercel

 As this repo was made after having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.
+Alternatively you can just use the "Deploy to Vercel" button above.

 Just keep in mind to set up the environment variables/secret that preferably differentiated for each server environments such as local/development, staging/preview, and production.